Sign up to our mailing list for news and event announcements straight to your inbox.

 An international study involving researchers from ACEIR has revealed that hundreds of millions of Africans do not have access to the most basic facilities to prevent the spread of the virus that causes COVID-19.
 ACEIR’s director, Prof Murray Leibbrandt, and postgraduate researcher, Bongai Munguni, were co-authors on the study.
 Murray is the director of UCT's Southern Africa Labour and Development Research Unit, and Bongai is part of the inaugural UCT–Bristol Researchers without Borders programme.
 They collaborated on this study with researchers from the University of Bristol’s Poverty Institute, the University of California, Los Angeles’ Fielding School of Public Health and other international research groups to investigate the feasibility of non-pharmacological public health interventions in low-resource settings in Africa.

-Following the publication of the South African and Ghanaian inequality diagnostics reports, the next report in this series - for Kenya - was launched on 12 July.
+Following the publication of the South African and Ghanaian inequality diagnostics reports, the next report in this series - for Kenya - was launched on 12 July 2021.
 The reports serve as a baseline on inequality trends in each country and are used to explore the implications of the data analyses with different sectoral stakeholders.
-The launch was hosted online and in partnership with the Kenyan National Bureau for Statistics; the School of Economics at the University of Nairobi; and the Agence Française de Développement as part of the Research Facility on Inequality funded by the European Union.
+The launch was hosted online and in partnership with the Kenya National Bureau of Statistics; the School of Economics at the University of Nairobi; and the Agence Française de Développement as part of the Research Facility on Inequality funded by the European Union.

 ACEIR was honoured to co-host, with the French embassy in South Africa, this debate as part of a series across Africa at the request of the President of France.
 The purpose of the dialogue was to create a platform for exchanging perspectives on South Africa’s inequalities and to motivate for priority actions and policies in overcoming these inequalities, and with a special focus on the country's youth.
 Speakers included high-profile business leaders, a prominent student activist, academics and the head of South Africa’s Youth Employment Service.
 Proposals that emerge out of the debates will feed into the Africa–France Summit in October 2021, where Pres.
 Emmanuel Macron will host a discussion with youth representatives from Africa, France and the diaspora.